abraunegg/onedrive/docs/podman.md

 ```

+> [!IMPORTANT]
-**Important:** If you plan to use the 'podman' built in auto-updating of container images described in 'Systemd Service & Auto Updating' below, you must pass an additional argument to set a label during the first run.
+> If you plan to use the 'podman' built in auto-updating of container images described in 'Systemd Service & Auto Updating' below, you must pass an additional argument to set a label during the first run.
 The updated script example to support auto-updating of container images is below:

 ```bash
 export ONEDRIVE_DATA_DIR="${HOME}/OneDrive"